 Singapore Botanic Gardens is the pride and joy of the city’s green heart.
 Here are our fave highlights...

 We’re called the Garden City ‘cause we love our green spaces.
 And Singapore Botanic Gardens, the OG of all our parks, is a must-see for any nature lover.
-Spanning 82 hectares just five minutes away from Orchard Road, the UNESCO World Heritage Site is over 150 years old.
+Spanning 82 hectares just five minutes away from Orchard Road, the Unesco World Heritage Site is over 150 years old.
 It houses thousands of plant varieties, including rare orchids and ancient trees.
 Filled with heritage charm, educational zones and forest habitats, it gives us all the reasons to play tourist in our own city!
 So start packing your picnic basket and plan a perfect park day out with our recommendations on what to see, do and eat.

-Guide to Singapore Botanic Gardens: Things to do
+Singapore Botanic Gardens guide: Things to do

 1. Sundial Garden

 Here’s a fun fact: the sundial in the Sundial Garden has been there since 1929!
 And even though it’s seen some rough times, the sundial still stands proudly.
 It’s surrounded by lush greenery, and the path to it is paved with a red brick road.
 This quiet spot makes for a tranquil stroll too.
 When you locate it, spot the figures carved on the base.
-It’s said that the identities of the robed woman and turbaned male figure holding a lantern are still unknown.
+It’s said that the identities of the robed woman and the turbaned male figure holding a lantern are still unknown.

 2. Ginger Garden